Syracuse Orange football: Ben Schwartzwalder era (1949–1973)

-Schwartzwalder produced 22 straight years of non-losing football, took the Orange to seven bowls, won the Lambert-Meadowlands Trophy (to recognize the best team in the Northeastern region in Division I FBS) four times, and won the national championship in 1959.
+Schwartzwalder produced 22 straight years of non-losing football, took the Orange to seven bowls, won the Lambert-Meadowlands Trophy (to recognize the Eastern champion in Division I FBS) four times: 1952, 1956, 1959, 1966; and won the national championship in 1959.
 He developed some of the most impressive running backs the game has ever seen - Jim Brown, Ernie Davis, Jim Nance, Floyd Little and Larry Csonka.
 Orange teams outrushed opponents by more than 22,000 yards under Schwartzwalder.
 He retired as Syracuse's head coach after the 1973 season, which was Syracuse's third consecutive losing season.
 Schwartzwalder left Syracuse with a 153–91–3 record.

 In 1969, a group of nine African American student-athletes boycotted Syracuse University's football program to demand change and promote racial equality.
 Popularized erroneously in 1970 by the media as the “Syracuse 8,” the nine students behind the boycott were Gregory Allen, Richard Bulls, Dana Harrell, John Godbolt, John Lobon, Clarence “Bucky” McGill, A. Alif Muhammad (then known as Al Newton), Duane Walker, and Ron Womack.
 The student athletes drafted a list of four demands, three of which were advocating for the betterment for all student athletes at the university, were access to the same academic tutoring as their white teammates; better medical care for all team members; starting assignments based on merit; and racially integrating the coaching staff, which had been all white since 1898.